jorisroovers/gitlint/docs/configuration.md

 # By default gitlint will ignore merge commits.
 Set to 'false' to disable.
 ignore-merge-commits=true

+# By default gitlint will ignore revert commits.
+Set to 'false' to disable.
+ignore-revert-commits=true

 # By default gitlint will ignore fixup commits.
 Set to 'false' to disable.
 ignore-fixup-commits=true